HwWobbe/hello-world/README.md

 ...
 AboutMe:  I use TiddlyWiki a lot!

 Current (novice) issues ...
-* I am noticing that I can edit this content directly, but when I try to use the GitHub GUI, I seem to get a version that is out-of-date.
+* Ive noticed that I can edit this content directly, but when I try to use the GitHub GUI, I seem to get a version that is out-of-date.
-* setting up a new TW5 file to copy into this environment
 * ...

 Perhaps I should choose the Branch ...
 Pull work flow (instead of doing firect edits).